Written by Pradeep

-When you plan to have a baby and consult your doctor about it, you are asked to load up on prenatal multivitamins and iron tablets.
+When you plan to have a baby and consult your doctor about it, he will more often prescribe prenatal multivitamins and iron tablets.
 Ever been curious about the importance of iron when trying to conceive?
-Well, here’s all you need to know about how iron affects fertility and pregnancy.
-Read on.
+Find out what causes low iron during pregnancy and ways to overcome it.

-Iron-deficiency anemia develops when the body doesn’t have iron to produce the adequate amount of hemoglobin, a blood protein, that aids in transporting oxygen from the lungs to the rest of the body.
+This kind of anemia develops when the body doesn’t have iron to produce an adequate amount of hemoglobin, a blood protein, that aids in transporting oxygen from the lungs to the rest of the body.
 This is the most common form of anemia during pregnancy.

-Vitamin B12 deficiency-induced anemia occurs in women whose diet does not include meat, eggs, poultry and dairy products.
+This kind of anemia occurs in women whose diet does not include meat, eggs, poultry, and dairy products.
 This form of anemia during pregnancy could also result in neural tube abnormalities as well as possible preterm labor.